Gaussian processes: inference#

 f_true = f(x)

-# Generate noise with a normal distribution
+# sample noise with a normal distribution

 noise = 2*jax.random.normal(jax.random.PRNGKey(0), shape=f_true.shape)

-# Add noise to the true function values to obtain the observed values (y)
+# add noise to the true function values to obtain the observed values (y)

 y = f_true + noise